node-opcua/node-opcua/.github/ISSUE_TEMPLATE/bug_report.md

 - 📖 free access to the most up to date and online version of [node-opcua by example](https://leanpub.com/node-opcuabyexample)

-You may also [contact Sterfive directly](https://www.sterfive.com) for dedicated professional support: mailto:contact@sterfive.com
+You may also [contact Sterfive](https://www.sterfive.com) for dedicated professional support: mailto:contact@sterfive.com

 **Consider backing or sponsoring the node-opcua initiative**